If You Burn In A Tanning Bed Can You Tan The Next Day?

 Whether or not a sunburn turns into a golden tan depends on your skin type and various other factors.

-Your skin will then respond by increasing melanin production.
-Melanin is a pigment that darkens your skin tone, and if your skin is a skin type that tans easily, then this could land up darkening your skin in around 48 hours, giving you a tan.
+Melanin is a pigment that darkens skin tone.
+If you have a skin type that tans easily, this could darken your skin in around 48 hours, giving you a tan.

 Final Thoughts